WOF-Softwares/Docura/README.md

 **To [DHH](https://dhh.dk/) (David Heinemeier Hansson):**
 - For creating **Ruby on Rails** - transformed how we build web applications
-- For building **[Omakase](https://omakase.app)** - beautiful, opinionated developer experience for Arch Linux
+- For building **[Omarchy](https://omakub.org)** - beautiful, opinionated developer experience for Arch Linux
 - For inspiring us to build tools that are opinionated, simple, and respect user choices
 - For showing that the best software comes from strong opinions weakly held

-**Docura's Omakase integration** was built with deep respect for your philosophy.
-When Omakase is in control, we don't fight it - we embrace it.
+**Docura's Omarchy integration** was built with deep respect for your philosophy.
+When Omarchy is in control, we don't fight it - we embrace it.
 Just like Rails, just like Basecamp, just like everything you build.

 **Thank you for inspiring a generation of developers!** 🙏